autosoft-dev/take-home-test/README.md

 * At least some kind of documentation (a README.md maybe) which gives us a way to run the code and see the outputs.

 * If you use any extra libraries then please create a requirements.txt file with them so that we can `pip install` them.

+## Special Notes about Tests Related to Fundamentals Of Computer Science

+* Some tests are related to fundamental of computer science (Algorithms, Complexity, Information Theory, Computation, Graph Theory etc.)

+* Sometimes, for some of those tests, we do not need code, and rather some kind of text output (e.g. Two versions of same algorightm is given and asked to make a comparison among them)

+* In those cases you just give the text output in a clean and easy-to-read way via either a Markdown file, or a text file.
+Please indicate different sections of the text files.